|

 the Navy came knocking at the beginning of World War II.
 The Sea Rover

-remained the Angelman boat for over two decades, until Hugh was forced
+remained the Angelman's personal boat for over two decades, until Hugh was forced

 by old age to retire from active boating.